Divya-Darshan/Divya-Darshan/README.md

 💻 Student Developer
 🌱 Learning new tech every day and building cool stuff along the way
-🌍 Passionate about coding, games, and creative projects
+🌍 Passionate about coding, games, and creative projects!

 ---